 19 Aug Definition: Corporate Social Responsibility

-What does that mean for small businesses, though?
+What does that mean for SME (Small and Medium Enterprises) businesses, though?
 Actually, there are numerous considerations here.
 For instance, a small business might worry about sourcing from a large enterprise eventually revealed to be participating in something unethical or unsavory (such as unsafe labor conditions or child labor).
 Small businesses also need to worry about their carbon footprint.
 Environmental protection and responsibility were once “bonuses” for businesses, but today’s customers expect it, and if they don’t see it, they are likely to take their business elsewhere.

 CSR also encompasses a small business’s efforts to support the local area through sponsorship of local sports teams, involvement in local charitable events and a great deal more.
 If you’re not practicing good corporate social responsibility, your customers will notice, and that notice will come with ramifications.